 Under the provisions of the tax code, the taxpayer of the land value tax is the landowner or the dien holder listed on the land register on the tax liability base date (Aug.
 31).
-(For land acquired through court or the branch of the Administrative Enforcement Agency auctions, the date on which the court-issued transfer certificate was received serves as the tax liability base date.
+(For land acquired through court auctions, the date on which the court-issued transfer certificate was received serves as the tax liability base date.
 For jointly owned land that has been divided by a court, land that has been expropriated for public use, or land that has been inherited from others, the tax liability base date is the court decision date, the date the payment of compensation for expropriation is completed, and the date the inheritance is received, respectively, until the registration of the transfer of property rights is completed.)